vdewinter/QuakeTracker/README.md

 To filter recent or historical earthquakes by magnitude, click on the labeled circles.
 Filters are grayed out when no earthquakes of a certain magnitude are present in the recent quakes data.
 The filter circles reactivate when a new relevant earthquake is reported.
 Use the slider to display quakes since 1900 by year.
 Hover over any map point for information about an earthquake's magnitude and when it occurred.

-Coming soon: zoom and pan for the map, show past week of quakes from database when USGS is down